babalbmbsdu/LearningR/README.md

-TODO: Add more to the title of your project here

-# LearningR:
+# LearningR: Intro R course

 TODO: Give a brief description of what your project is about

-This project...
+This project is about learning R.

 # Brief description of folder and file contents